 - Messaging, etc.

-A glance at History Of AWS
+The History Of AWS

-Best Pricing Structure (Pay as You Go Model)
+Best Pricing Structure (Pay as You Go, Model)

 Security